Zen: Origins

-A further possible influence on the origin of Chan Buddhism is Taoism.
+A further influence on the origin of Chan Buddhism is Taoism.
 Some of the earliest Chinese Buddhists were influenced by Daoist thought and terminology and this has led some scholars to see a Taoist influence on Chan.
-In his history of Zen, Heinrich Dumoulin argued that Chan Buddhist developed out of the confluence of Indian Mahayana and Chinese Taoism.
 Two Chinese disciples of Kumārajīva, Sengzhao and Tao Sheng were influenced by Taoist works like the Laozi and Zhuangzi.
 These Sanlun figures in turn had an influence on some early Chan masters.

-Proto-Chán
+When Buddhism came to China from Gandhara (now Afghanistan) and India, it was initially adapted to the Chinese culture and understanding.
+Buddhism was exposed to Confucianist and Taoistinfluences.
+Buddhism was first identified to be "a barbarian variant of Taoism":

+Taoist terminology was used to express Buddhist doctrines in the oldest translations of Buddhist texts, a practice termed ko-i, "matching the concepts."The first Buddhist recruits in China were Taoists.
+They developed high esteem for the newly introduced Buddhist meditational techniques, and blended them with Taoist meditation.
+It was against this background that the Taoist concept of naturalness was inherited by the early Chan disciples: they equated – to some extent – the ineffable Tao and Buddha-nature, and thus, rather than feeling bound to the abstract "wisdom of the sūtras," emphasized Buddha-nature to be found in "everyday" human life, just like the Tao.

+Proto-Chan

-Proto-Chán (c.
-500–600) encompasses the Southern and Northern Dynasties period (420 to 589) and Sui Dynasty (589–618 CE).
-In this phase, Chán developed in multiple locations in northern China.
-It was based on the practice of dhyana and is connected to the figures of Bodhidharma, Seng-fu and Huike, though there is little actual historical information about these early figures and most legendary stories about their life come from later, mostly Tang sources.
-What is known is that they were considered Mahayana meditation masters.
+Proto-Chan (c.
+500–600) encompasses the Southern and Northern dynasties period (420 to 589) and Sui dynasty (589–618 CE).
+This is the time of the first "patriarchs" of Chan, like Bodhidharma, Seng-fu and Huike.
+There is little actual historical information about these early figures and most legendary stories about their life come from later, mostly Tang sources.
+What is known is that they were considered Mahayana meditation masters (chanshi).

 An important text from this period is the Two Entrances and Four Practices, found in Dunhuang, and attributed to Bodhidharma.
 Later sources mention that these figures taught using the Laṅkāvatāra Sūtra though there is no direct evidence of this from the earliest sources.
-According to John McRae, the earliest Chan sources on these masters show considerable influence from Madhyamaka thought, while the influence from the Laṅkāvatāra Sūtra is actually much less pronounced and it is questionable if it was there at all with regards to the earliest figures like Bodhidharma and Huike.
+According to John McRae, the earliest Chan sources on these masters show considerable influence from Madhyamaka thought, while the influence from the Laṅkāvatāra is actually much less pronounced.
+As such, it is questionable if it was there at all with regards to the earliest figures like Bodhidharma and Huike.